 There are other wi-fi enabled areas in UCB with IT facilities and charging points:

-- Laptop loan service in the Summer Row Fifth Floor Library;
+- Laptop loan service in The Link;

 - PCs in the Sixth Floor ThinkSpace;

-- PCs in McIntyre House student social learning spaces.
+- PCs in McIntyre House student social learning spaces;

 Personal Employability Development Plan (My PED Plan @ UCB)

-All Universities and Colleges have to provide students with support in analysing and recording what is being learned across the programme as a whole and in planning how best to prepare for a career.
+All Universities and Colleges have to provide students with support in analysing and recording what is being learned across the course as a whole and in planning how best to prepare for a career.

-Employers are more interested in your skills and competencies than in your knowledge, since the workplace is constantly evolving and a successful worker knows how to continue to learn about current issues and trends.
+Employers are more interested in your skills and competencies than in your knowledge, the workplace is constantly evolving and a successful worker knows how to continue to learn about current issues and trends.